The Northern Cross Fast Radio Burst project -- III. The FRB-magnetar connection in a sample of nearby galaxies

 \subsection{FRB detection from the direction of M101}

-We found no candidates with a S/N~$> 10$ throughout the whole campaign, and $\sim 100$ candidates with $ 6 \leq {\rm S/N} \leq 10$ that were further visually inspected and double checked.
+We found no candidates with a S/N~$> 10$ throughout the whole campaign and $\sim 100$ candidates with $ 6 \leq {\rm S/N} \leq 10$ that were further visually inspected and double-checked.
 Most candidates were discarded due to the presence of RFI contamination and noise properties that showed deviations from a theoretical Gaussian distribution.
-The only candidate that conservatively passed the selection, detected with a $\rm S/N \sim 11$, is shown in Figure~\ref{frb220320}.
+The only candidate that conservatively passed the selection, detected with a $\rm S/N \sim 11$, is shown in Fig.~\ref{frb220320}.

-We assess the likelihood of a candidate signal by computing the number of false candidates with $\rm S/N$ higher than the detection threshold, expected because of noise outliers.
-The number of false positive events is a function of the S/N and can be computed as \citep{CordesMcLaughlin03}:
+We assessed the likelihood of a candidate signal by computing the number of false candidates with $\rm S/N$ higher than the detection threshold, expected because of noise outliers.
+The number of false positive events is a function of the S/N and can be computed as \citep{CordesMcLaughlin03}

-where $N_{\rm DM}$ is the number of DM trials considered in the FRB search, set internally in {\sc Heimdall}, $\Delta T$ the total duration of the observations, ${\rm d}t$ the time sample duration and
+where $N_{\rm DM}$ is the number of DM trials considered in the FRB search, set internally in {\sc Heimdall}, $\Delta T$ the total duration of the observations, ${\rm d}t$ the time sample duration, and